bokeh/bokeh/sphinx/source/docs/user_guide/annotations.rst

 Bands
 -----

-A |Band| will create a dimensionally linked "stripe", either located in data or screen coordinates.
-One common use for the Band annotation is to indicate uncertainty related to a series of measurements.
+A |Band| annotation is a colored stripe that is dimensionally linked to the data in a plot.
+One common use for the band annotation is to indicate uncertainty related to a series of measurements.

+To define a band, use either
+:ref:`screen units or data-space units <userguide_styling_units>`.

 .. bokeh-plot:: docs/user_guide/examples/plotting_band.py
     :source-position: above